easybuilders/easybuild-tutorial/docs/2022-CSC_and_LO/3_05_github_integration.md

 will include information about your system (OS, processor, etc.) and your EasyBuild configuration.

 ## Demo

+!!!
+Warning "Not currently suited for LUMI"

+    This is text from a previous (non-Cray) version of the tutorial.
+The demo does require a number of files not installed on LUMI after going through this tutorial, and someone who can master the repository used to clean up again.
+    However, having a look at the output (which was generated in the spring of 2021 on the CSC system puhti) still offers some information, so the demo was left in this version of the tutorial.

 That is a lot to digest, so let us make this a bit more concrete with an example: we will open a pull request for the [`eb-tutorial` example software](../adding_support_software/#example) to *a fork* of the [`easybuild-easyconfigs` repository](https://github.com/easybuilders/easybuild-easyconfigs) using the `eb` command,